kanehekili/VideoCut/README.md

 * Introduced a stop button while processing.
 Fixed some audio time calculation issues

 27.07.2019
-* Changed remux5 completly.
+* Changed remux5:.
 Exact PTS/DTS calculation for video.
 Rewrote transcoding.
 Supports multi threading.
 * Allows mkv/VC1 codec, audio sync not good on source that has no PTS when decoding/muxing